 Audit approach Our overall audit approach remains similar to last year with no fundamental changes .
 Our work is carried out in four stages and the timings for these, and specifically our on site work, have been agreed with the finance team.
 Our audit strategy and plan remain flexible as risks and issues change throughout the year.
 We will review the initial assessments presented in this document throughout the year and should any new risks emerge we will evaluate these and respond accordingly.
 Key financial statements audit risks We have completed our initial risk assessment for the financial statements audit and have identified the impact of Child Sexual Exploitation claims and the treatment of local authority maintained schools on the financial statements as significant risks.
 These risks are described in more detail on pages 11 and 12.
-We will assess these risk areas as part of our interim work and conclude this work at year end.
-VFM audit approach We have not yet completed our initial risk assessment for the VFM conclusion because we have not yet concluded our work on the 2013/14 VFM conclusion.
-Our VFM audit approach requires us to consider findings from other inspectorates and review bodies.
-During the course of our work on the 2013/14 VFM conclusion the Independent Inquiry into Child Sexual Exploitation in Rotherham reported.
-The output of this Independent Inquiry created a significant risk and as a result we have identified some areas of further work we need to consider before we can issue our VFM conclusion for 2013/14.
-However, the areas we need to consider are included in inspections commissioned by central government.
-Once the inspections are concluded and reported, we will consider the impact on our VFM conclusion for 2013/14.
-We will then undertake our initial risk assessment for the 2014/15 VFM conclusion.
-Audit team, deliverables, timeline and fees The core audit team has remained broadly consistent to last year.
-Rashpal Khangura is now your Engagement Lead and Amy Warner remains as your Assistant Manager.
-Your new Senior Manager is Debra Chamberlain.
+VFM audit approach In 2013/14 we qualified our VFM conclusion reflecting the finding of the 'Report of Inspection of Rotherham Metropolitan Borough Council' published in February 2015.
+We have completed our initial risk assessment for the VFM conclusion and have identified the following risk areas for further consideration: Governance Arrangements; Financing Child Sexual Exploitation Claims; and Budget pressures We will update the Audit Committee as our work in these areas progresses.
+Audit team, deliverables, timeline and fees The core audit team has been updated since our original audit plan was issued.
+Debra Chamberlain remains as Senior Manager and Amy Warner will continue to be your Assistant Manager.
+Your new engagement lead is Tim Cutler.
 Our main year end audit is currently planned to commence in late June.
-Upon conclusion of our work, we will again present our findings to you in our Report to Those Charged with Governance (ISA 260 Report).
+Upon conclusion of our work, we will again present our findings to you in our Report to Those Charged with Governance (ISA 260 Report) .
 The planned fee for the 2014/15 audit is £186,300.
 This is unchanged from the position set out in our Audit Fee Letter 2014-15.

-Our audit approach
+Section three Our audit approach